styled-components/styled-components/CONTRIBUTING.md

 ### Environment setup

-1. Install `bun` and [configure bun lockfile handling](https://bun.sh/docs/install/lockfile) for the best development experience
+1. Ensure `yarn` is installed (https://yarnpkg.com/getting-started/install)
 2. [Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo), then pull it down to your disk: `git clone git@github.com:YOUR_USERNAME/styled-components.git`
-3. Hop into the styled-components folder and run `bun install`
+3. Hop into the styled-components folder and run `yarn install`
 4. Set the base repository as upstream: `git remote add upstream git@github.com:styled-components/styled-components.git` (makes it easier to pull updates to your fork)

 At this point, the repository is initialized and ready for development!
 Check the `packages/` folder for the `styled-components` core library, a development `sandbox` (great for testing functionality), and the `benchmarks` suite.

 Helpful commands:

-- run unit tests: `bun run test`
+- run unit tests: `yarn run test`
-- check code style `bun run prettier` (handled automatically if you have a prettier extension installed in your IDE)
+- check code style `yarn run prettier` (handled automatically if you have a prettier extension installed in your IDE)
-- run build: `bun run build`
+- run build: `yarn run build`
-- run dev sandbox: `bun --cwd packages/sandbox dev` (or just `bun dev` if you're in that folder)
+- run dev sandbox: `yarn workspace sandbox dev` (or just `yarn dev` if you're in that folder)

 ### Making changes